A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Recurrent Neural Networks - Gated Recurrent Unit

 \section{Recurrent Neural Networks - Gated Recurrent Unit}

-Recurrent Neural Networks (RNNs) \cite{DBLP:journals/corr/abs-1912-05911} are a specialized class of neural architectures designed to process sequential or time-dependent data.
-Unlike feedforward networks, which assume independence among input samples, RNNs incorporate temporal dependencies by maintaining a hidden state that evolves over time.
+RNNs \cite{DBLP:journals/corr/abs-1912-05911} are a specialized class of neural architectures designed to process sequential or time dependent data and incorporate temporal dependencies by maintaining a hidden state that evolves over time.

-Shown at Fig.~\ref{fig:rnns_gru}, at each timestep \( t \), the network receives an input feature vector \( x_t \) and updates its hidden state \( h_t \).
-The dimensionality of this hidden state is a tunable hyperparameter of the model.
-Conceptually, the hidden state acts as a form of memory, encoding relevant information from previous timesteps and enabling the model to capture temporal context across the sequence.

-The Gated Recurrent Unit (GRU) \cite{cho2014learning}, along with the Long Short-Term Memory (LSTM) \cite{hochreiter1997}, represents one of the most widely used RNN variants and use gating mechanisms.
-Specifically, the Update gate (\( z_t \)) and the Reset gate (\( r_t \)), which regulate information flow through the network.
+The Gated Recurrent Unit (GRU) \cite{cho2014learning}, along with the Long Short-Term Memory (LSTM) \cite{hochreiter1997}, represents one of the most widely used RNN variants and use gating mechanisms as seen in the GRU Cell in Figure~\ref{fig:rnns_gru}.
 These gates are implemented via linear transformations followed by nonlinear activation functions.
-The reset gate determines how much of the previous hidden state should be forgotten, while the update gate controls how much of the candidate new hidden state (\( \tilde{h}_t \)) should contribute to the current hidden state.
+The Reset gate (\( R_t \)) determines how much of the previous hidden state should be forgotten, while the Update gate (\( Z_t \)) controls how much of the Candidate New Hidden State (\( \tilde{H}_t \)) should contribute to the current hidden state.
+Mathematically, the GRU can be expressed as: